junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 The idea comes to Dean when he sits back down in front of the laptop, with Cas flipping old research books on the other side.

 The screen shows a website that cumulated all the *Supernatural* books people managed to find over the years, some are published, some aren't.
 They seem to be not as complete as Metatron's book provider (it doesn't have the one Metatron seems to be able to find out about Charlie and the djinn last week), but already enough to make Dean frown at the so-called "wiki" page with knuckles pressed on his temples.
-He gets the link from Charlie, who is more than glad to share it and promise to dig around and hack to find if there are more that can help.
+He gets the link from Charlie, who is more than glad to share it and promise to dig around and hack to find if there are more that she can help.

 "I'm gonna give Chuck a call," Dean says suddenly.
 "Or at least find out what happened to him, how come it's suddenly Kevin's turn but the books are still coming out.
 I blame Chuck for turning Metatron into our number one perv fan."

-"Yeah, good idea."
-Cas agrees absentmindedly, still reading the page he's on.
+"Yes, I think it's a good idea," Cas agrees absentmindedly, still reading the page he's on.

-Unsurprisingly but still disappointedly, no one picks up Chuck's house phone, and no one from the book agency knows what happened to him.
-The same publisher girl they met before answers their call to the publishing house.
+Unsurprisingly but still disappointedly, no one picks up Chuck's house phone, and no one from the book agency knows what exactly happened to him.
+The same publisher girl they met in person last time answered Dean's call to the publishing house.

 Apparently, no one has ever seen him ever again since three years ago, but the books are still writing themselves and appearing on his laptop as long as it's powered on.
-Most people think it's a prank, like a remotely-controlled laptop kind of thing, and the new series are written by a fan.
+Most people think it's a prank, like a remotely-controlled laptop kind of thing, and the new series are written by a fan (who must also happen to be a great hacker).
 But the hacker is too good to be traced, and the stories are decent anyway to pass for a canon, so the publisher takes over the house and continues publishing them, but only exclusively to private buyers.

 "It can't be a prank if it still accurately wrote your life and Sam's."
-Cas points out the obvious.
+Cas points out the obvious hole.

+"Which sucks and is just useless."
 Dean throws his phone back to the table in frustration.
 "Dead end anyway, not like we can sneak peak our future.
 Last I checked, the latest one just caught up on the reality up till we visited the scribe, that's why Metatron was trying to mess us up and write his own version.
 Dude, I hate writers."

 "Not all writers are angels or prophets," Cas says reasonably.

-Dean shrugs, turning back to scrolling the webpages.
+Dean hums noncommittally, turning back to scrolling the webpages.

 Ding!
 A notification sound comes from a closed laptop on Sam's usual seat.

-Dean glances at it for a second, but decides Sam might be upset if he messes with his laptop.
+Dean glances at it for a second, but decides Sam might be upset if he peaks into his laptop.

 But then, another sound.
 And another.

 "Okay, alright, what do you get?"
-Dean says as he sits into Sam's seat, unlocking his laptop (Sam's password is too easy to guess).
+Dean says as he sits into Sam's seat, unlocking his laptop (Sam's password is just too easy to guess).

 The first alarm notification reads: "Luigi Ponzi -- found dead."